 Did you know that your body actually makes vitamin D from the sun?
 Exposure to the sun in minimal amounts triggers a process in the skin that creates vitamin D in the body.
 That’s why it is often called the sunshine vitamin!!
 Another source is food.
-However, it’s not found in a lot of plant-based food, but today I’m cooking up one of my favorite weekend brunch recipes using eggs, one of the sources of vitamin.
+However, it’s not found in a lot of plant-based food, but there are ways you can cook and eat vegetarian foods with vitamin D and today I’m sharing with you some of my favorites.

 Foods containing this nutrient include fatty fish (salmon, mackerel or tuna), egg yolks, cheese, and other animal products.
 For a vegetarian or vegan this nutrient may be a problem as you may not be eating many foods that naturally contain it.